-In 2010, an authorization has been granted to modify the structure of OPEC-2 facility (originally designed as post irradiation examination facility but never entered in operation) as temporary storage building for plutonium contaminated solid wastes.
-OPEC-2 civil works and system installations are in progress; the facility is expected to enter into operation by 2015.
+In 2010, an authorization has been granted to modify the structure of OPEC-2 facility (originally designed as post irradiation examination facility but never entered in operation) as interim storage building for plutonium contaminated solid wastes.
+Main works included seismic upgrading and other installations (electrical system, forced ventilation, fire prevention and extinguishing system, drainage system, radiological monitoring system, supervisory and control system).
+In 2016, final testing with the contractor was completed.